canonical/open-documentation-academy/wsl/accessibility/ubuntu-wsl-doc-images.md

 You would not reproduce all of that text but instead attempt to explain what it is and what it does:

-> Bash snippet showing the updating of packages
+> Bash snippet showing the updating of packages.

-> Log of output showing successful running of script
+> Log of output showing successful running of script.

 # Table of contents